-The Council encourages adults to exercise at least 30 minutes a day on most days of the week to improve health and reduce the risks of chronic disease.
-Even when spending long periods seated behind the driver’s wheel, people should take a few moments periodically for stretching, deep breathing and brisk walking to stay mentally alert and physically fit.
+The Governor’s Council on Physical Fitness and Sports encourages adults to exercise at least 30 minutes a day on most days of the week to improve health and reduce the risks of chronic disease.
+Even when spending long periods seated in a chair or behind the driver’s wheel, people should take a few moments periodically for stretching, deep breathing and brisk walking to stay mentally alert and physically fit.

 According to the Governor’s Highway Safety Program, drivers who spend more than four hours behind the wheel without a break are likely to suffer from mental fatigue, eye strain and lower back stiffness, all of which can lead to motor vehicle accidents.